suprithars111/Employee-Leave-Management-System/README.md

 Installation

-Install XAMPP
+* Install XAMPP
-Close this repo into your htdocs directory
-Populate the database by importing the db/elms.sql file via phpMyAdmin Configure your database connection details in the includes/config.php file Start the server and open the webpage in localhost/elms
+* Populate the database by importing the db/elms.sql file via phpMyAdmin
+* Configure your database connection details in the includes/config.php file
+* Start the server and open the webpage in localhost/elms